open-pv/blog/docs/index.md

     ___

-    __🏠 A unified dataset of 3D Buildings for Germany from the LOD2 data of all 16 states__
+    __🏠 A unified dataset of 5.7 million 3D Buildings for whole Germany from LOD2 data__